-8.4.12.1 Request: querySummary
+9.4.12.1 Request: querySummary

-The querySummary message provides a mechanism for an RA to query the PA for a set of connection service reservation instances between the RA-PA pair.
+The querySummary message provides a mechanism for an RA to query the PA for a set of connection service reservation instances.
 This message can be used to monitor the progress of a reservation.

 Elements compose a filter for specifying the reservations to return in response to the querySummary request.
 Querying of reservations can be performed based on connectionId or globalReservationId.
 Filter items specified are OR'ed to build the match criteria.
-If no criteria are specified then all reservations associated with the RA are returned.
+If no criteria are specified then all reservations stored in the PA are returned.
+The PA may restrict visibility to reservations based on local access control policies.